How to Find The Best Undershirt For Sweat

 Unfortunately, the same doesn't hold true in the business world.
 Sweating while working at your desk or giving an important speech only makes you appear nervous.

 For those who sweat excessively throughout the day but don’t want a heavy, sweat-soaked undershirt weighing them down, Thompson Tee is the perfect solution.

-Thompson Tee sweat proof undershirts are made with 100-percent premium combed cotton and natural rayon from bamboo.
-Combed cotton is a super soft, strong and high-quality fiber that will hold up through the most intense sweat events and at least a year’s worth of washes.
+Thompson Tee sweat proof undershirts are made with 100-percent premium combed cotton, a super soft, strong and high-quality fiber that will hold up through the most intense sweat events and at least a year’s worth of washes.